arunodhayan/Bicycle_rider_detection/README.md

  ## Testing
     To test image use object.py file
     To test video use object_video.py file
+    if error occus util cant be found cd .. move to research folder
+      export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim -- try to run this then python2 object_detection/object.py

     The work was inspired from https://pylessons.com/Tensorflow-object-detection-step-by-step-custom-object-detection/